Cystine/glutamate transporter: Regulation

-There are many mechanisms that exist to regulate the expression of system Xc-, although it is not the sole determinate of extracellular glutamate or intracellular glutathione.
+There are many mechanisms that exist to regulate the expression of system Xc-, although it is not the sole determinant of extracellular glutamate or intracellular glutathione.
 An example is amino acid deprivation, which triggers up regulation of the transporter.
 A key regulator is extracellular glutamate; when it becomes excessive, it goes from an excitatory transmitter to an excitotoxin.
 The inhibition of uptake of extracellular cystine into cells leads to decreased levels of intracellular glutathione which leads to ferroptosis.
 This regulation may be done through Excitatory Amino Acid Transporters (EAATs), which decrease extracellular glutamate and increase intracellular glutamate in astrocytes.
 When looking at its structure, xCT seems to be the main determinant for the system's activity.
 Glutamate and cystine can be transported in both directions, but, generally, more cystine is imported and more glutamate is exported.
 Extracellular glutamate acts as a competitive inhibitor for cystine uptake via system Xc-.

 Glutamate

-There is a copious amount of glutamate in mammalian cells.
+There is a high amount of glutamate in mammalian cells.
 Glutamate is necessary for excitatory signaling between neurons.
 The release must be highly organized, due to the large amounts of glutamate at the synaptic cleft, and the fact that it is released at high speeds.
 This mechanism of release at the synaptic cleft is partially controlled through the active transport of glutamate out of astrocytes by system Xc-.
-This release also has a physiological role in the regulation of glutamate metabotropic receptors and control of other neurotransmitters.
+This release also has a physiological role in the regulation of glutamatergic metabotropic receptors and control of other neurotransmitters.

-It has been demonstrated that, in the embryonary retina, Xc- exchanger is responsible for 50% of total glutamate uptake, representing a Sodium-Independent system within this tissue.
+It has been demonstrated that, in the embryonic retina, Xc- exchanger is responsible for 50% of total glutamate uptake, representing a Sodium-Independent system within this tissue.
 The high activity of Xc- in the retina is correlated to a neuroprotective role, once it can take up excessive extracellular glutamate and provide precursors for the synthesis of Glutathione.